Dundas Shire Events Calendar

 Shire of Dundas - Road Conditions, Maps, Local council, services, facilities & sporting courts hire

 Australia's Golden Outback - Tourism information and trip planning

-The Ngadju Dancers of the Norseman Ngadju people, are the first and only traditional dance group from the Norseman, Esperance, and surrounding southern Goldfields region (of Western Australia) to perform in public, including at the Sydney Opera House.
+The Ngadju Dancers of the Norseman Ngadju people, are the first and only traditional dance group from the Norseman, Esperance, and surrounding southern WA Goldfields region to perform in public, including at the Sydney Opera House.